sakzero/AutoGPT/README.md

 powershell -c "iwr https://setup.agpt.co/install.bat -o install.bat; ./install.bat"
 ```

-This will install dependencies, configure Docker, and launch your local instance — all in one go.
+This will install dependencies, configure Docker, and launch your local instance 鈥?all in one go.

-### 🧱 AutoGPT Frontend
+### 馃П AutoGPT Frontend

 The AutoGPT frontend is where users interact with our powerful AI automation platform.
 It offers multiple ways to engage with and leverage our AI agents.
 This is the interface where you'll bring your AI automation ideas to life: